 Together we are leveling the playing field so the economic system works for everyone.

-Poverty exists in the world largely due to “power.”
-And in many of the spaces where power presents itself-- government, organizational structures, inside homes--women’s voices are most often absent.
+Poverty exists in the world largely due to an imbalance of power.
+And in many of the spaces where power presents itself – government, organizational structures, inside homes – women’s voices are most often absent.
 All around the world, women’s voices are not at the table where decisions are made that affect their everyday lives.

-Our work in women's transformative leadership embodies human rights, gender equality, participation, consultation, and respect for dignity, so that women and men decision makers are creating policies and practices that are transformative, lasting and sustainable.
+Our work in women's transformative leadership embodies human rights, gender equality, participation, consultation and respect for dignity, so that women and men are creating policies and practices together that are transformative, lasting and sustainable.

-Investing in projects that break power dynamics, will transform entire communities.
+Investing in projects that break unequal power dynamics transforms entire communities.